Centennial GO Station

 Centennial GO Station is a train station on the GO Transit Stouffville line in Markham, Ontario, Canada.
 The station is located directly west of McCowan Road and north of Bullock Drive, near the Markham Centennial Park.

+History

+The station opened in 2002 and was never a stop by previous line operators (Toronto and Nipissing Railway, Grand Trunk Railway and Canadian National Railway).

 Services

+The parking structure acts as station with awnings covering part of the platform.
+Washrooms are founded at the adjacent community centre.

 Centennial Station does not have a bus terminal.
 Connecting bus services serve on-street stops adjacent to the station at Bullock Drive and McCowan Road.